azsk/DevOpsKit-docs/09-AzureDevOps(VSTS)-Security/Readme.md

 Similar to Azure AzSK SVT scan, outcome of the analysis is printed on the console during SVT execution and a CSV and LOG files are also generated for subsequent use.

-The CSV file and LOG file are generated under a subscription-specific sub-folder in the folder
+The CSV file and LOG file are generated under a Org-specific sub-folder in the folder
 *%LOCALAPPDATA%\Microsoft\AzSK.AzureDevOpsLogs\Org_[yourOrganizationName]*
 E.g.
 C:\Users\UserName\AppData\Local\Microsoft\Azure.DevOpsLogs\Org_[yourOrganizationName]\20181218_103136_GADS